YouTube pulls interview with Alex Jones after banned Infowars publisher makes ‘firing squad’ remark

 YouTube determined the remark constituted a violent threat and accordingly pulled the video, a spokesperson for the company confirmed.

-“We take threats of violence seriously, and have removed this video for violating our policies on harassment,” YouTube spokesperson told The Washington Times.
+“We take threats of violence seriously, and have removed this video for violating our policies on harassment,” YouTube spokesperson Alex Joseph told The Washington Times.

 “Creators are responsible for all of the content on their channel, including what is said or done by those they invite to appear on their channel,” said the YouTube spokesperson.